esp8266/Arduino/libraries/esp8266/examples/HwdtStackDump/ReadMe.md

 Both of these callback functions are predefined as _weak_ allowing for simple override replacements without the need for registration calls.

-After a WDT reset, two or more lines starting with "epc1=0x40..." will appear after the stack dump.
+~After a WDT reset, two or more lines starting with "epc1=0x40..." will appear after the stack dump.
 When you copy-paste this block into the Exception Decoder, it will only process the first one in the list.
 The Exception Decoder result of the first "epc1=0x40..." will show as the 1st line of the decode starting with "PC: 0x40...".
 If the results are not meaningful, you can get the decoder to use the next line by deleting the first "epc1=0x40..." line and press return.
 The decode results will update.
-Repeat the process as needed.
+Repeat the process as needed.~

+After a WDT reset, a fake stack dump identifyed as `ctx: WDTracks` is generated.
+Copy-paste that block into the Exception Decoder for a backtrace of the functions called.

 ## Files Needed
 ### `build_opt.txt`
 Minimum suggested contents for file, `build_opt.txt`, (build options) to use the "-finstrument-functions" option.
 ```
 -finstrument-functions
--finstrument-functions-exclude-function-list=app_entry,stack_thunk_get_,ets_intr_,ets_post,Cache_Read_Enable
+-finstrument-functions-exclude-function-list=app_entry,stack_thunk_get_,ets_intr_,ets_post,Cache_Read_Enable,non32xfer_exception_handler
 -finstrument-functions-exclude-file-list=umm_malloc,hwdt_app_entry,core_esp8266_postmortem,core_esp8266_app_entry_noextra4k
 ```
 Additional exclusions may be needed when using functions that have critical code timing loops, like I<sup>2</sup>C or high-priority interrupt routines, etc.